Disclaimer: You know the rules... Ain't natta thing mine!.

 Jareth walked slowly down the hallway wanting to give Sarah time to herself before he approached her.
 He knew she'd been hurt by his mother's comment.
 He also knew she'd seen his expression.
 He hadn't hidden it from her quick enough.
 He did want children now.
 He didn't want to wait but in order to keep the peace in his life and his marriage he would wait until she was ready.
 One thing he did not want was for his children to grow up in an environment where its parents were at odds with each other.
 He was the Goblin King after all.
 Unhappy children were something he saw regularly and he hated it.
 Hated it with every fiber of his being.

 Jareth took a moment to reflect on his wife.
 She was being so pleasant, taking everything much better than he could ever have expected her too.
 He often remembered her as a spoiled rotten child who thought everything was unfair but she was no longer that child.
 She'd grown, matured and become a fine woman.
-One that he would proudly have bear his children, their children.
+One that he would proudly have bare his children, their children.

 At one time, he'd loved her.
 When she ran the Labyrinth, he was entranced by her beauty, her youthfulness, her playfulness.
 However, for the Goblin King, absence did not make the heart grow stronger.
 In fact, he'd practically forgotten her in the ten years they'd been apart.